engage in deep thought, consideration, or debate

 But she hadn’t waited and he attended her funeral more put out with her than

-grant a dispensation; grant an exemption
+grant an exemption

 Dispensing with that formality was all the pay he expected from Negroes in his debt.